pandas DataFrames

 Both are useful for different purposes.
 Numerical indexing is often more concise and can be faster for certain operations, while label-based indexing can be more intuitive and easier to read, especially when working with large datasets with meaningful row and column names.

-Subsetting DataFrames with Indices
+Subsetting DataFrames with indices

 We can use the iloc method (which stands for “integer location”) to access specific elements of a DataFrame by using numerical indexing.
 This method allows us to access rows and columns by their indices.

-If we wanted to extract the wild type (Wt) value that is present in the first row and the first column.
+If we wanted to extract the wild type (Wt) value that is present in the first row and the first column:

 1. To extract it we first use the name of the dataframe that we want to extract from, followed by the iloc method with square brackets (metadata.iloc[ ]).

-2. Inside the square brackets we add the coordinates or indices for the rows in which the value(s) are present, then followed by a comma, and then the coordinates or indices for the columns in which the value(s) are present (metadata.iloc[rows, columns]).
+2. Inside the square brackets we add the coordinates or indices for the rows in which the value(s) are present, followed by a comma, and then the coordinates or indices for the columns in which the value(s) are present (metadata.iloc[rows, columns]).

 We know the wild type value is in the first row if we count from the top, so we put a zero followed by a comma.
 The wild type value is also in the first column (counting from left to right as usual), so we put a zero in the columns space too.